mose/rails-i18nterface/README.md

 ## Todo

-* fix the code smell reported by code climate
+* fix the code smell reported by code climate (done)
-  * extract code from the controller to a lib (in progress)
+  * extract code from the controller to a lib (dmostly done)
-  * refactor the libs in a cleaner way (in progress)
+  * refactor the libs in a cleaner way (mostly done)
   * apply rubocop and follow his law (done)
 * make the application thread-safe
-* remove those damn global variables (in progress)
+* remove those damn global variables (done)
-* extend testing to refactored libs (in progress)
+* extend testing to refactored libs (mostly done)
 * change navigation to an ajax-driven reload
 * add a way to gather .one and .other and .few under same translation line
 * add support for other i18n backends (gettext)